LangGraphvsCrewAIvsAutoGen

 Multi-agent systems amplify the context problem that single-agent tools face.
 Where a single AI coding assistant must understand your codebase, a multi-agent system must understand your codebase, your business logic, your edge cases, and how these relate across multiple agent responsibilities.

-For LangGraph implementations, 4ge blueprints inform the graph design and state schemas.
-For CrewAI crews, they define the roles and responsibilities.
+For LangGraph implementations, 4ge blueprints inform graph design and state schemas.
+For CrewAI crews, they define roles and responsibilities.
 For AutoGen conversations, they provide the structured context that prevents dialogue from wandering into irrelevant territory.

 Verdict and Recommendation